GE-Blockchain-Demo/GEPx-Blockchain/README.md

 ## Start the blockchain network & Create 2 nodes (orgs/peers) and a channel

-- For out demo we are creating CA authorized network
+- For our demo we are creating CA (Certificate Authority) authorized network
 - This network will have 2 nodes
        - org1.peer0
        - org2.peer0
-- Both the orgs will come under "mychannel" we are creating with the help of following commands
+- Both the orgs will come under "mychannel"
-- Smart-contract will be deployed on this channel as mentioned below which will initiate our blockchain with genesis block

-### Create channel with CA
+### Create channel with Certificate Authority

 #1 Goto test-network directory
 ```diff